-how strange, yes? how strange to imagine someone high in the sky, debating whether or not to roll up their sleeves and wring out the clouds. but working with farmers through a dry season, my relationship to rainfall has changed. because now everything–everything–depends on that rain.
+How strange to imagine someone high in the sky, debating whether or not to roll up their sleeves and wring out the clouds.
+Yet, working with farmers through a dry season, my relationship to rainfall has changed.
+Because now everything–everything–depends on that rain.

-where i once saw puddling obstacles, or traffic jams, or the lowly absence of an umbrella, even a pleasant summer thunderstorm, i now see hope, and sprouting sprouts, and tremendous relief. when the wind gathers speed and the drops begin to fall i am elated, beyond thrilled, as are my colleagues. because we would give almost anything for rain, for fertile fields, for a promise of a full harvest.
+Where I once saw puddling obstacles, or traffic jams, or the lowly absence of an umbrella, even a pleasant summer thunderstorm, I now see hope, and sprouting sprouts, and tremendous relief.
+When the wind gathers speed and the drops begin to fall, I’m elated, beyond thrilled, as are my colleagues.
+Because we would give almost anything for rain, for fertile fields, for a promise of a full harvest.